Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/4-HBaseMigration.md

     ---

 ### Configure the cluster network connectivity

+1. If you haven't completed any of the previous exercises, perform the steps in the document [Peer the virtual networks](../../CommonTasks/PeerVirtualNetworks.md)

 1. On the Home page in the Azure portal, under **Recent resources**, select **hbasecluster*9999***.